glotpod/ident/README.rst

 Run pip install to install directly from ssh::

-  $ git+ssh://alpha.geniphi.com/var/apps/common/ident.git
+  $ git+ssh://alpha.geniglotpod.com/var/apps/common/ident.git

 Usage
 -----

 To start an instance of the Identity micro-service::

-  $ python -m aiohttp.web -H localhost -P 5000 phi.common.ident:init_app
+  $ python -m aiohttp.web -H localhost -P 5000 glotpod.ident:init_app

 More than one instance can be run.
 In that case, the requests pertaining to user identity will be partitioned across the instances.